jlacar/jlacar.github.io/agile/make-sense-of-points.md

 The [glossary at scrum.org](https://www.scrum.org/resources/scrum-glossary) defines Velocity as
 > an **indication of the amount of Product Backlog** turned into an Increment of product during a Sprint

 Okay... an indication of the amount of Product Backlog.
 A Product Backlog Item is usually a story, so the amount of stories?
 What's the unit for a story?
-That would story points, right?
+That would be a point, right?

 The [glossary at agilealliance.org](https://www.agilealliance.org/glossary/velocity/) has this in its entry for Velocity:
 > the user stories remaining represent a total of 40 points.